jesse-kaufman/portfolio-site/src/content/projects/automated-website-deployment/index.md

 2. Runs `hugo --minify --destination ../build` in the development environment to build the static files for the site into `/home/containers/portfolio/build`
 3. Uses `rsync` to copy files from the build directory to the live directory

-#### GitHub Integration

-The API is configured to receive **GitHub Webhook** events when updates are pushed to the repository.
-This enables a push-to-deploy workflow, eliminating the need for manual intervention.

 ## Benefits

 - **Automated Deployment** – No manual file transfers or server-side updates required